How Is Alcohol Removed From Beer? The Brewer's Toolkit

 21 April 2026Andrew Connorunderstanding-af

 How is alcohol removed from beer without killing the hops, flattening the malt or making everything taste like wet cardboard?
-Fair question — this used to be the norm.
+Fair question: this used to be the norm.
 Today's best alcohol-free beers genuinely resemble the real thing, and the reason is that brewers now have a proper toolkit.
-Different breweries use different methods.
-Most use more than one.
+Different breweries use different methods, and most use more than one.

 Beer has an easier job than wine.
-A standard lager or pale ale sits somewhere between 4% and 6% ABV, and the non-alcoholic target is below 0.5% — a small gap compared with wine's 12-15% to 0.5% drop.
-That makes several methods viable that wouldn't work at wine strength.
+A standard lager or pale ale sits somewhere between 4% and 6% ABV, and the non-alcoholic target is below 0.5%.
+That's a small gap compared with wine's 12-15% to 0.5% drop, and it makes several methods viable that wouldn't work at wine strength.
 Here's what brewers actually do.

 How Is Alcohol Removed From Beer?
 Three Commercial Methods